 If only the scientific community had used the term “climate change” from the beginning.

-Back then, nobody but scientists understood the difference between weather and climate, and weather just presents too many opportunities to refute or even poke fun at “global warming.”
+When NASA scientist James E. Hansen used the term “global warming” in his testimony before Congress in 1988, the term stuck, and I believe that’s the main reason we’ve been arguing about it ever since.
+Back then, nobody but scientists gave much thought to the difference between weather and climate, and weather just presents too many opportunities to refute or even poke fun at “global warming.”

 What’s that got to do with marketing?